Estimating Mixed Memberships with Sharp Eigenvector Deviations: Notations, Identifiability and Algorithms

-Here we use a simulated network to show the benefits of pruning.
-In Figure~\ref{fig:pruning} (A) we plot the population simplex (red circles), the empirical simplex (green dots) (up-to a rotation), and the nodes pruned (blue stars) for a MMSB model with $n=5000$, $\balpha=(0.4,0.4,0.4)$, $\bB=(1-q)\bI_3+q\bone_3\bone_3^T$ with $q=0.001$ and $\rho=0.007$.
-We can see that after pruning the nodes remaining are closer to the population simplex and should lead to more stable estimation.
-Figure~\ref{fig:pruning} (B) varies $\rho$ from 0.005 to 0.007 leading to average degrees increasing from 8 to 12, and shows the effect of pruning (blue dashes) over not pruning (red solid line) on the relative estimation error of $\bTheta$.
+{Fig~\ref{fig:pruning} (A) shows the benefits of pruning on a simulated network.
+After pruning, the remaining nodes are closer to the population simplex.
+This leads to better estimation.
+Fig~\ref{fig:pruning} (B) varies $\rho$ from 0.0050 to 0.0138 leading to average degrees increasing from 8 to 23, and shows the effect of pruning (blue $\Diamond$) over not pruning (red $\times$) on the relative estimation error of $\bTheta$.
+A more detailed discussion on pruning can be found in the Appendix (Sec~\ref{sec:prune_works}). }